Rukia3d/game-saya/README.md

 To run the app open 2 terminal windows
 Run `npm install` in any of them.
-First one will run backend with `node api/scripts.js` Second one will run frontend with `npm run start`
+First one will run backend with `npm run backend` Second one will run frontend with `npm run start`

 ## To test